List of Dutch explorations: Gulf of Carpentaria (Northern Australia) (1623)

 The first known European explorer to visit the region was Dutch Willem Janszoon (also known as Willem Jansz) on his 1605–06 voyage.
 His fellow countryman, Jan Carstenszoon (also known as Jan Carstensz), visited in 1623 and named the gulf in honour of Pieter de Carpentier, at that time the governor-general of Dutch East Indies.
 Abel Tasman explored the coast in 1644.

 Staaten River (Cape York Peninsula, Northern Australia) (1623)

 The Staaten River is a river in the Cape York Peninsula, Australia that rises more than 200 km to the west of Cairns and empties into the Gulf of Carpentaria.
 The river was first named by Carstenszoon in 1623.

 Arnhem Land and Groote Eylandt (Gulf of Carpentaria, Northern Australia) (1623)

 In 1623 Dutch East India Company captain Willem van Colster sailed into the Gulf of Carpentaria.
 Cape Arnhem is named after his ship, the Arnhem, which itself was named after the city of Arnhem.

 Groote Eylandt was first sighted the Arnhem.
-Only in 1644, when Abel Tasman arrived, was the island given a European name, Dutch for "Large Island" in an archaic spelling.
+Only in 1644, when Abel Tasman arrived, was the island given a European name, Dutch for "Great Island" in an archaic spelling.
 The modern Dutch spelling is Groot Eiland.